w0rp/dsmoke/README.md

 class, which is needed for handling virtual method calls and deletions in D SMOKE wrapper libraries.

-## Some Library Declarations Out of the Box.
+## Some Library Declarations Out of the Box

 DSMOKE is pretty useless if there aren't any SMOKE libraries out there.
 DSMOKE provides some function declarations for you out of the box so you can get